How To Use And Configure WordPress Widgets – Part 4

 Important

-Tags displayed in your Tag Cloud widget are listed in the Tags area …
+Tags appearing in the widget can be found in the Tags screen …

 Tags screen

-To add the widget, find a Tag Cloud widget in the Available Widgets section and drag it to the sidebar area …
+To insert the widget, find a Tag Cloud widget in the Available Widgets section and drag it to your sidebar area …

-There is really very little to set up here.
-You can add a title if you want, and choose whether to display items in the tag cloud using Tags or Categories.
+There’s not much to configure.
+You can add a title, and choose whether to display items in the tag cloud using Tags or Categories.
 Click Save when done …

 (WordPress Tag Cloud Widget settings)

-The example below shows an Tag Cloud widget set for displaying Categories instead of Tags
+The screenshot below shows the Tag Cloud widget set for displaying Categories instead of Tags

 Tag Cloud widget set to display categories